George S. Tolley: Graduate school

 Tolley graduated from American University with a bachelor in economics in 1947.
 Tolley received his MA and PhD from the University of Chicago, receiving his PhD in 1955.
 During that period, Chicago was a leader in agricultural economics under the leadership of Theodore Schultz and D. Gale Johnson, largely funded by the Rockefeller Foundation.
 Tolley's performance as a graduate student was very strong, and he was a major intellectual and administrative leader among the graduate students.
 He worked with a number of graduate students who became prominent in the field, particularly Robert L. Gustafson, Conrad Gislason, Cleon Harrell, Seymour Smidt, Hendrick Houthakker, Lester Telser, Clifford Hildreth, and F. G. Jarrett.

 Career

-After graduating he moved to North Carolina State University as associate professor of agricultural economics from 1955-1966.
+After graduating he moved to North Carolina State University as associate professor of agricultural economics from 1955 to 1966.
 In 1966, he returned to the University of Chicago as a full professor.

 His work style was influenced by Schultz's valuing of testing and contesting ideas in workshops and with working papers.
 His questioning at workshops were gentle but probing, and he was considered a more relaxed audience member than many of his University of Chicago colleagues at research seminars.